KieranLafferty/KLScrollSelect/README.md

 ## Usage ##

 Import the header file and declare your controller to subclass KLScrollViewController

 	#import <KLScrollSelect/KLScrollSelect.h>
 	@interface KLViewController : KLScrollSelectViewController

-OR, Import the header file and declare your controller to conform to KLScrollSelectDelegate and KLScrollSelectDelegate
+OR, Import the header file and declare your controller to conform to KLScrollSelectDelegate and KLScrollSelectDataSrouce

 	#import <KLScrollSelect/KLScrollSelect.h>
 	@interface KLViewController : UIViewController <KLScrollSelectDataSource, KLScrollSelectDelegate>